yuanbei/Nars-Wiki/Inference-Control.md

 ![question_answering](https://cloud.githubusercontent.com/assets/11791925/6994024/04f57344-db3c-11e4-9a9b-b3a6ac54a699.png)

-**Issue:** It may be necessary to add task buffers to each concept to hold the tasks added, so as to postpone their processing until the concept is selected.
+**Issue:** It may be necessary to add task buffers to each concept to hold the tasks added, so as to postpone their preprocessing until the concept is selected.
 Competition can be added into the buffer, so only selected tasks are processed.

 The system's working cycle follow a fixed algorithm, and takes a small constant time to finish.
 The processing of a task is carried out by a number of working cycles, though their number and order are not predetermined, but decided by the control mechanism at the run time.